 - A good health and safety record, without previous convictions

-In 2017, it might be worth reviewing your organization's safety practices and ensuring compliance above and beyond the standard set in previous years.
-While health and safety breach fines continue to dog a number of companies, the cost of compliance has remained relatively low, making it the obvious choice.
+In 2019, it is worth reviewing your company's safety practices to ensuring above and beyond compliance above.
+While health and safety fines continue to dog some companies, the cost of compliance is cheap as chips in comparison, and therefore, the obvious choice.

 This guest post by Luke Rees was originally published on Safeopedia website here.